woossi0/suite/docs/usermanual/source/sysadmin/clustering/install.rst

 Windows
 ~~~~~~~

-The clustering extension is set to be installed on the :guilabel:`Components` page of the :ref:`installer wizard <installation.windows>`.
+The clustering extension is set to be installed on the :guilabel:`Components` page of the :ref:`installer wizard <intro.installation.windows>`.
 Expand the :guilabel:`GeoServer Extensions` by clicking the plus, and then check the box next to :guilabel:`Clustering`.

 If OpenGeo Suite was installed without the clustering extension, first stop the OpenGeo Jetty service, then run the installer again, and at the :guilabel:`Components` page of the installer wizard, uncheck all other components aside from :guilabel:`Clustering`, and then continue with the install.